MaasahebbiUstad/1mg-Homeopathy-Data-Analysis/README.md

 **Objectives of this project**

-1. Scraped and Analyse data to identify the most effective and popular homeopathic medicines.
+1. Scraped and analyzed data to identify the most effective and popular homeopathic medicines.

 2. Choose the best products based on customer preferences.